 - The first is what Buddy has been promoting all along, a penetrating sealer followed by a satin acrylic.
 This is a simple to apply and repair system that offers good protection against the common kitchen environment.
 It is not bombproof, but if something happens it can be repaired with relative ease compared to other sealers.
 Often a wax is used, more on that later.

 - The next system is a reactive sealer combination that requires quite a bit more commitment on the users part, and the final result is very much contingent on the concrete it is being applied to.
 When well applied, it is as good a sealer as exists, but because it is contingent on the concrete it is applied to, there is a complex set of variables that come into play.
-If you want more information about this sealer, GO HERE.
+If you want more information about this sealer, contact us.
 (In many cases people will replace the Penetrating Sealer in Buddy’s system with the first step (CH Prep) of the reactive sealer, followed by the satin acrylic sealer.
 This is for people in the middle of the road between wanting it to be simple, and willing to commit some time and effort for slightly better protection.
-Again, if you fancy this, GO HERE.)
+Again, if you fancy this, contact us.)

 - The newest sealer to our offerings is our Reactive Urethane Sealer.
 This is a urethane sealer combined with a reactive component.
 It performance coating that provides consistent results for stain resistance, ans is relatively easy to apply.
 As with all coatings, scratching is the main drawback.

 Now that we have outlined where we are, and where we are going, let’s figure out how to get there.

 If your sealer looks pretty good, and it has just lost it’s shine, then applying some wax maybe all you need to do.You can read more about wax later.
 If you have used the Buddy Rhodes system and not used wax, you can lightly scuff the sealer with 400 grit regular sand paper, and apply a fresh coat of Buddy Rhodes Satin Sealer.